Incentivized Federated Learning and Unlearning

 \section{Conclusion}

 To the best of our knowledge, this paper is the first study to focus on the important issue of incentive design for federated learning and unlearning.
-We derive theoretical bounds on the global model optimality gap of Scaffold and the number of communication rounds of natural federated unlearning.
+We derive theoretical bounds on the global model optimality gap and the number of communication rounds of natural federated unlearning, based on Scaffold and FedAvg algorithms.
 Our approach tackles a challenging problem in incentive design, by summarizing users' multi-dimensional heterogeneity into one-dimensional metrics and developing an efficient algorithm for an exponentially large number of possible cases.
-We identify what types of users will leave the system or be retained by the server.
+We compare the unlearning-forbidden and unlearning-allowed scenarios in terms of users' payoffs and the server's cost.
+Counter-intuitively, users usually prefer the scenario where they have larger costs.
+This is because the server will give them even higher incentives than their costs due to information asymmetry.
+We also identify what types of users will leave the system or be retained by the server.
 The experiments demonstrate the superior performance of our proposed incentive mechanism and the benefits of unlearning incentives for retaining leaving users.
 We will design incentive mechanisms for federated unlearning to maximize social welfare in future work.